JingChufei/BIZSEER/features.md

 - from 2017-Feature-based time-series analysis [44]

-## Stationarity and step detection
+## 4.Stationarity and step detection

 - fixed and constant parameters throughout the recording
 - probability distributions over parameters that do not vary across the recording